 - 1 head of fresh broccoli

-- To begin prepare the sauce together in a bowl. the liquid aminos, beef broth, Alluloose Sweetener, sesame oil, ginger, and the minced garlic and combine well.
+- To begin preparing the sauce together in a bowl. the liquid aminos, beef broth, Allulose Sweetener, sesame oil, ginger, and the minced garlic and combine well.
 Set this aside until later.

 - Once the beef is all cooked, add it all back into the pan if and pour the sauce over the beef and cook until hot.

 - To thicken the sauce slowly sprinkle in the low carb thickener of your choice and stir well.
 I recommend starting with 1/4 to 1/2 teaspoons of thickener and adding more if needed.